 - Do not store heavy objects on the table when it is not in use.

 This post explained how to clean a ping pong table and more.
 This cleaning can be done as often as needed depending how frequent the table is used and the table’s particular conditions.

-Keeping your ping pong table and equipment cleaned and well maintained.
-This will bring you many enjoyable games with family and friends for years to come.
+Keeping your table tennis table and equipment cleaned and well maintained will bring you many enjoyable games with family and friends for years to come.